pikatchu/closedsource/book/0320-motel.md

 <a href="http://closedsourcebook.com/asm_function1.html">http://closedsourcebook.com/asm_function1.html</a>

 "This program does exactly what Jasmina described," Brielle continued.
-"We define a label called `print`, like we’ve done before.
-But the key difference is that we don’t just jump to it and lose track of where we were.
+"We define a label called `print`, like we've done before.
+But the key difference is that we don't just jump to it and lose track of where we were.
 Instead, we store the address of where we came from in a register—C, in this case—and when we finish executing the function, we jump back to that stored address."

 She gestured at the screen.
 "Remember, code is also memory.
 What you write in assembly—`MOV`, `INC`, `CMP`—is a textual representation of binary instructions.
-The processor doesn’t actually execute these words.
+The processor doesn't actually execute these words.
 It executes their binary form.
 And if you press STEP in the emulator, you'll see in blue which instruction is currently being executed."

 Jasmina grinned.
 "I already knew that."